CesarBrz/Atm.day-Pump-Price-Snapshot/README.md

 ```bash
 python 1-price-monitor.py
 ```
-* Paste one mint per line or just wait for the KoTH monitor to inject new tokens automatically.
+* Paste one mint per line or just wait for the monitor to inject new tokens automatically.
 * Adjust the **Auto-buy Filters** pane at the top to fine-tune your strategy.
 * Double-click any row to open an individual Mcap chart.